Create, embed and evaluate a curriculum-wide whole-school strategy in five simple steps

 Step 1: Establish a literacy committee

-Agree this committee's role in the first meeting.
+Agree on this committee's role in the first meeting.
 This could include:

 - Establishing your whole-school literacy objectives